 What is a DNS attack?
 How can it affect me?

-The name says it, an attack that targets the domain name system.
+The name says it, an attack that targets the Domain Name System (DNS).
 It can have a different purpose: trying to destabilize it, bring it down, alter information, or another.
 The DNS is old, and, as you could guess, by itself, it is not the safest infrastructure in the world.
 But there are extra measures that can really help.

 Imagine these two scenarios so you can understand it easier: